 What did this look like?
-Well, it looked like me getting the kids to school, pulling the shades closed and laying in my bed for 30 minutes and wondering if there was even a point of ever writing again ever in the entire world ever.
-After that moved through me, I decided I would set a timer for 15 minutes and just write whatever I could and then I would do more another day.
+Well, it looked like me getting the kids to school, pulling the shades closed and laying in my bed for 30 minutes and wondering if there was even a point of ever writing again ever for the rest of my life.
+After that moved through me, I decided I would set a timer for 15 minutes and just write whatever I could and then I would do this 15-minutes again tomorrow.
 As is most often the case, once I sat down the story poured out and before the timer expired I had finished the essay. (see below)

 It’s hard to write 750 words the encapsulate the last 4 years of trauma.
 It’s no wonder I’ve been avoiding it.

 It’d hard to convey that it felt so much like a normal cold and because it wasn’t, nothing will ever feel like a normal cold ever again.